Watkin81/UnixSync/README.md

 Also thank you to Xanii and Firee for help with the toggle checkbox.<br />

 Warning:<br />
-Please note that this mod is ILLEGITIMATE on the geometry dash leaderboards!
+Please note that this mod is illegitimate on the geometry dash leaderboards!
 Playing normal levels with this mod enabled in level settings is bannable!<br />
 This mod is meant to be used specifically on globed levels that utilize the features it provides.<br />
 Under no circumstances use this mod on rated levels, or do so at your own risk, you have been warned!<br />